techidaily/site-windows11/source/_posts/integrating-google-play-store-into-win11-os.md

  For this guide, we will focus on the second method to install Google Play Store on Windows 11\.
 So, let’s begin.

  Note that this process requires installing third-party modified files and packages and involves potential risks.
-Before proceeding,[create a restore point in Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) or[recovery drive](http://www.makeuseof.com/create-recovery-drive-system-repair-disc-windows-10/) .
+Before proceeding,[create a restore point in Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) or [recovery drive](http://www.makeuseof.com/create-recovery-drive-system-repair-disc-windows-10/) .
 These recovery options can help you undo the changes or repair the system if something goes wrong.

 ## Step 1: Uninstall Android Subsystem for Android